firebase/flutterfire/docs/app-check/debug-provider.md

     1. In the **Arguments Passed on Launch** section, add `-FIRDebugEnabled`.

 1. Open `ios/Runner.xcworkspace` with Xcode and run your app in the Simulator.
-    A local debug token will be logged to the debug output when Firebase tries to send a request to the backend.
+    Your app will print a local debug token to the debug output when Firebase tries to send a request to the backend.
 For example:

     <pre>[Firebase/AppCheck][I-FAA001001] Firebase App Check Debug Token:
     123a4567-b89c-12d3-e456-789012345678</pre>